How To Go All-In

 Becky Burleigh is the women's soccer coach at University of Florida.
 She recognized that her teams sometime create excuses for not going all-in.
 One of the excuses is that if they don't go all-in and fail, they are able to justify it by saying that they didn't give it their all or that they didn't care.
 Intentness to succeed can lead to anxiety, and the excuses of not caring or not trying their hardest can be a coping mechanism.

-She said that they needed to identify and define what it looks like to go 'all in,' all of the time.
+She said that we need to identify and define what it looks like to go 'all in,' all of the time.

-Instead of telling our athletes to go harder, it might help if we told them to run faster, or beat their opponent to a spot, or be the first one to dive on the floor for a ball.
+Instead of telling our athletes to be 'all in' or to go harder, it might help if we gave them specific actions to do, like run faster, or beat their opponent to a spot, or be the first one to dive on the floor for a ball.